ptabasso2/oteljavalab/section08/README.md

 </p>

-What we get is fairly comparable to the result obtained when using the OpenTelemetry java agent except that in the case of the Datadog agent we get two spans (One for servlet.request operation and the second for the controller handler method `index()`).
+What we get is fairly comparable to the result obtained when using the OpenTelemetry java agent except that in the case of the Datadog agent we get two spans (One for the `servlet.request` operation and the second for the controller handler method `index()`).

 But like the Otel java agent, the Datadog java agent doesn't capture either the details associated to the `Thermometer` methods `simulateTemperature()` and `measureOnce()`.